Qrome/marquee-scroller/README.md

 ## Compiling and Loading to Wemos D1
 It is recommended to use Arduino IDE.
 You will need to configure Arduino IDE to work with the Wemos board and USB port and installed the required USB drivers etc.
 * USB CH340G drivers:  https://wiki.wemos.cc/downloads
-* Enter http://arduino.esp8266.com/stable/package_esp8266... into Additional Board Manager URLs field.
+* Enter http://arduino.esp8266.com/stable/package_esp8266com_index.json into Additional Board Manager URLs field.
 You can add multiple URLs, separating them with commas.
+This will add support for the Wemos D1 Mini to Arduino IDE.
 * Open Boards Manager from Tools > Board menu and install esp8266 platform (and don't forget to select your ESP8266 board from Tools > Board menu after installation).
 * Select Board:  "WeMos D1 R2 & mini"